jiminbae/veil/README.md

 - Replacement face image: `models/veil/virtual_face/fake_face.jpg`

 Target images can be `.jpg`, `.jpeg`, `.png`, `.bmp`, or `.webp`.
 You can provide multiple target images as long as their filenames match `target*`.

+Use clear target images where the protected person's face is visible and easy to detect.
+The replacement face image should also contain one clear face, preferably front-facing or near front-facing.

 You can change these paths and thresholds in `models/veil/config.py`.